 Let’s begin with a basic definition of CloudOps.
 Cloud operations (also known as CloudOps) refers to a group of tasks that optimizes all workflows existing within the cloud to keep applications and their underlying infrastructure up and running.
 It includes:

-• Managing networks and servers
+- Managing networks and servers

-• Ensuring the availability of services
+- Ensuring the availability of services

-• Risk management
+- Risk management

-• Disaster recovery
+- Disaster recovery

-• Change management, and others
+- Change management, and others

 Evolved from ITOps and DevOps, CloudOps shares concepts from both these methodologies.
-For instance, CloudOps applies some DevOps methodologies, such as Continuous Integration and Continuous Deployment (CI/CD) to accelerate and improve business processes.
+For instance, CloudOps applies some DevOps methodologies, such as Continuous Integration and Continuous Deployment (CI/CD) to accelerate and continues improvement business processes.
 Moreover, it integrates analytics to improve the observability of cloud environments, providing the insight needed to control resources and run services more efficiently.

 By incorporating automation capabilities into your cloud management, CloudOps lets you experience fewer issues with your cloud applications and data and fosters continuous operations.